morning-star-7/openpi/examples/droid/README_train.md

 # Training on DROID

-Here we describe how to fine-tune the pi0-FAST model on the DROID dataset.
+Here we describe how to fine-tune the pi0-FAST model on the *full* DROID dataset.
 This is an approximate open-source reproduction of the pi0-FAST-DROID training pipeline.
-(small differences in data loading and the used action space)
+(small differences in data loading and the used action space) -- For a tutorial on how to fine-tune your model with a smaller, custom dataset collected on the DROID platform, see below.

-In contrast to the rest of openpi, which uses LeRobot for data loading, we need to use RLDS as the data format for DROID training (since atm LeRobot isn't scalable enough for larger datasets like DROID -- they are working on improving it though).
+In contrast to the rest of openpi, which uses LeRobot for data loading, we need to use RLDS as the data format for full DROID training (since at the moment LeRobot isn't scalable enough for larger datasets like DROID -- they are working on improving it though).
 Below, we provide instructions for updating your openpi environment for RLDS data loading and where to download the DROID dataset.

 ## Install